Francis Focer Brown: Lifeworks

 During his formative years as an educator, Brown developed a personal style that bordered on Impressionism.
 His juxtaposed strokes of contrasting color later lead him to better understand and assimilate his own version of Impressionism.
 Unlike many other impressionists of the era, Brown expanded the boundaries of Impressionism beyond many of his contemporaries, including departures that encompassed both the Fauve and Expressionist movements.
 In his artistic expressions, Brown experimented with bold colors and, often, nearly formless subject matter that was intertwined with atmospherics and light in a manner similar in stubstance to Charles Burchfield's watercolors and Vincent van Gogh's signature style, especially when Brown worked in egg tempera or in oils.

 Throughout his life, Brown maintained a consistent pattern of experimentation, clearly demonstrating his intention to move beyond Impressionism.
 Brown's subject matter often focused on the Hoosier countryside using atmospheric effects and light.
 Works undertaken later in his later years were much more broadly brush stroked that his earlier works, often focusing on life pictures that reveal a spontaneity to those in his early landscapes.

 Among his peers, Brown's interpretation of atmospherics was regarded as vastly superior to many of his older colleagues, who largely sacrificed their conservative palettes in order to exploit a more decorative artificiality.
 Brown's use of brightly pigmented tempera, which created a depth and texture similar to that found in many of the great Post-Impressionist painters, appears to amplify the effects of atmospherics and light.
 Brown's subject matter was equally far reaching, including portraits, still life, marine art, landscape art, architectural art, and industrial scenes.

-Brown's work, as revealed in several exceptionally spontaneous works, captured the essence of the Midwestern atmosphere, and, more importantly, the feeling of a simple place and time.

-Brown's brushwork and rapid manipulation of bright pigments were successful in simplifying elements and forms for the viewer.
+Brown's work, particularly in several spontaneous pieces, depicted aspects of the Midwestern environment and everyday life.
+His brushwork and use of bright pigments simplified elements and forms within his compositions.